{{ summaryTitle }}

 Complexity Built-in strokes Movement demand

-1 Vertical line, Horizontal line Single-direction start and stop movement.
+1 Vertical line, Horizontal line Single-direction start and stop control.

-2 Diagonal down, Diagonal up, Cross, Circle Slanted movement, intersecting lines, or a closed curve.
+2 Diagonal down, Diagonal up, Cross, Circle Slanted movement, intersecting lines, or closed curve control.

-3 Square, Rainbow curve, C curve Corner turns or directional curve control.
+3 Square, Rainbow curve, C curve Corner turns or open directional curves.

 4 Wave, Zigzag Repeated curves or sharp point-to-point turns.

-5 Loop, Spiral Continuous flow, crossing curves, or rotary movement.
+5 Loop, Spiral Continuous flow, crossing curves, and rotary movement.

 Practice Pattern Rules: